pudly/schmopera-hugo/content/articles/perfect-opera.md

 We can now play a fantasy-football-like game of imagining the opera cast of our dreams.
 What would it be like to hear Christine Goerke sing Brünnhilde opposed Jon Vickers' Siegfried?
 Or to hear _La fille du régiment_ with Javier Camarena and Beverly Sills?
 Marilyn Horne's Adalgisa with Sondra Radvanovsky's Norma?

 Or! _Don Carlo_, with Plácido Domingo's hologram in the title role, and the real-life Plácido Domingo as Rodrigo?
 Add a little Jamie Barton as Eboli, and Nicolai Ghiaurov as Philip II?
-Yum.
+Delicious.

+So, readers, onto the important questions: what's the cross-generational opera cast of your dreams?
+And do you think, anytime soon, we'll start seeing a mélange of flesh-and-bone singers with holograms on the world's opera stages?